 Social Networking Connects public to MySite pages to help establish connections between colleagues with common interests.

-Whenever user will delete something, it goes to recycle bin in SharePoint.
+Whenever a user will delete something, it goes to the recycle bin in SharePoint.
 A user can restore items that have been deleted from the site from the recycle bin.

 Users can then brand the site so that it has the corporate look and feel, and can enable other users to edit the corporate site within the context of the Web.
 On a site with the Publishing functionality turned on, a user can also create a multilingual site by creating a source site and then translating the site into other languages, which can be published as separate sites.